-For many people, a foundation inspection is the most important part of a complete home inspection.
-One of the biggest misconceptions people have about a foundation is that foundations are level, and if there are interior and/or exterior wall cracks then the foundation probably needs repair.
-In my opinion as a professional inspector for more than 20 years, no foundation is level, whether concrete was poured yesterday or is supporting a pre-owned building.
+For many, a foundation inspection is the most important part of a complete home inspection.
+One of the biggest misconceptions people have about a foundation is that foundations are level, and if there are interior and/or exterior wall cracks then the foundation must be in need of leveling.
+In my opinion as a professional inspector with 28 years of experience, no foundation is level, whether the concrete was poured yesterday or is supporting a pre-owned building.
 Levelness is not as important as foundation performance.

 So what is foundation performance?
 A foundation will move over a period of time, as it should.
 Foundations are designed and constructed for movement, but that movement should not be severe enough to affect the usability of the supported structure.
 This means you should not feel like you are walking up or down hill; have doors or window frames that are not square or bind when closing or opening.
 While wall cracks could be related to foundation movement, cracks could also be structural framing related.
 With 2-story structures, if you feel unevenness of the upstairs floor along with door binding but do not observe the same conditions downstairs, this would be evidence of deflection or movement with the 2nd floor elevation structure, not the foundation.

 So how do I inspect a foundation?
-I use my over 20 years of experience as a professional inspector to observe foundation performance; inspect and observe visible framing, wall coverings, ceiling boards, floor coverings, doors and windows; while operating doors and windows.
+I use my 28 years of experience as a professional inspector to observe foundation performance; inspect and observe visible framing, wall coverings, ceiling boards, floor coverings, doors and windows; while operating doors and windows.
+When necessary, I will use a Smart Level to perform a Foundation Elevation Survey (FES).
 Taking my time to be detailed and thorough during the inspection to render an opinion of the foundation performance, so you can make an informed decision on the property purchase.

 Purchasing a home with a pier and beam foundation?
 You should want to hire an inspector that will enter the crawl space.
 Clearance in the under-floor area should be a minimum of 18 inches, but many older homes with pier and beam foundations have inadequate clearance beneath the building.
 However, I do make every effort possible without putting myself in harms way of entering and inspecting the crawl space area to provide you a more thorough property inspection.